iceignatius/ccntr/README.md

     void element_release(element_t *ele)
     {
-        // Nothing but destroy our element object. free(ele);
+        // Destroy our element object.
+        free(ele);
     }

     // Use CCNTR_DECLARE_LIST macro to build our list class with
     // class name "mylist", and element type "element_t*".
     // Note that we assign the function "element_release" to the container,
-    // then we will not need to release each element when we pop or erase it
+    // then we will not need to release each element when we erase it
     // from container.
     CCNTR_DECLARE_LIST(mylist, element_t*, (void(*)(void*))element_release)